Attic Mold: Causes, Removal & Prevention Guide (2026)

 Visual indicators:

-- Dark staining on roof sheathing (plywood or OSB)
+- Dark staining on the underside of roof sheathing (plywood or OSB) — this is the most common sign of mold on attic plywood

 - Discolored or wet insulation